openSUSE/news-o-o/_posts/2010-07-16-opensuse-11-3-launch-information.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2010-07-16 20:19:13+00:00
 layout: post
 link: https://news.opensuse.org/2010/07/16/opensuse-11-3-launch-information/
+slug: opensuse-11-3-launch-information
-title: "openSUSE 11.3 Launch Information"
+title: openSUSE 11.3 Launch Information
+wordpress_id: 3850
 categories:
 - Distribution
 - Infrastructure
 ---

-We had a successful [openSUSE 11.3](https://news.opensuse.org/2010/07/15/opensuse-11-3-is-here/) launch yesterday.
+We had a successful [openSUSE 11.3](http://news.opensuse.org/2010/07/15/opensuse-11-3-is-here/) launch yesterday.
 The announcement itself saw many friendly comments.
 Many people retweeted the announcement from @openSUSE.

-Besides the announcement on [news.opensuse.org](https://news.opensuse.org/2010/07/15/opensuse-11-3-is-here/), Novell released a [press release](http://www.novell.com/news/press/opensuse-project-releases-opensuse-11.3/) and distributed it through the press channel.
+Besides the announcement on [news.opensuse.org](http://news.opensuse.org/2010/07/15/opensuse-11-3-is-here/), Novell released a [press release](http://www.novell.com/news/press/opensuse-project-releases-opensuse-11.3/) and distributed it through the press channel.
 We're collecting all press mentions of the launch in the [openSUSE wiki](http://en.opensuse.org/In_the_press).

-A couple of launch parties were held and more parties are upcoming, reports from them will show up on [Planet openSUSE](http://planet.opensuse.org) soon.Â  So far I've seen a report about the launch in [Bucharest](http://nicubunu.blogspot.com/2010/07/opensuse-113.html) and in [Nürnberg](http://lizards.opensuse.org/2010/07/16/opensuse-11-3-launch-party-in-nurnberg/).
+A couple of launch parties were held and more parties are upcoming, reports from them will show up on [Planet openSUSE](http://planet.opensuse.org) soon.Â  So far I've seen a report about the launch in [Bucharest](http://nicubunu.blogspot.com/2010/07/opensuse-113.html) and in [NÃ¼rnberg](http://lizards.opensuse.org/2010/07/16/opensuse-11-3-launch-party-in-nurnberg/).

 After 24 hours, it's time to write up a few numbers as well.
 A total of 49599 requests for ISOs were reached via our download redirector.